 While Mubarak’s Egypt co-opted Islamists and other opposition, Syria atomised and exiled them – both Israel and the US are therefore terrified of what may follow regime collapse.
 Neither has demanded that Assad leave.

 Syria’s contribution to the Arab Spring is, therefore, unpredictable.
 Both the demand side (mass protest) and supply side (repression) of civil conflict are present, but the threat of fitna – discord – is invoked not just cynically, by Assad himself, but ordinary Syrians and outsiders.
 The gamble for the regime is that inflecting the uprising with a sectarian character, as in Bahrain, would reinforce these fears at the same time as alienating important constituencies for the regime.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.